Kankakee County Triad

 Downey added, “the TRIAD program is an excellent program to help seniors in a number of ways.
 With all of the attempted fraud and scams that strategically pick on seniors, I am proud to be able to provide valuable information to those who may be potential victims and help to prevent them from becoming victims.
 Helping to answer questions and assist in making needed resources available to seniors will provide them with tools to enjoy life and retirement.”

-The guest speaker on March 15 will be Paul Schimpf, a former state legislator, who served as the lead American attorney adviser in the prosecution of Saddam Hussein in the Iraqi High Tribunal Court.
+Our first meeting took place on March 15, 2023.
+The guest speaker was Paul Schimpf, a former state legislator, who served as the lead American attorney adviser in the prosecution of Saddam Hussein in the Iraqi High Tribunal Court.
 Schimpf helped induce a courtroom confession where Hussein admitted culpability in the massacre of hundreds of civilians, for which he was ultimately sentenced to death, according to the news release.

-The scheduled guest speaker for the April 19 TRIAD meeting will be Jerry Downs of the Silhouettes, who will be interviewed by Tim Milner of Milner Media Partners.
+The second TRIAD meeting on April 19, 2023 our guest speakers were Jerry Downs of the Silhouettes, who will be interviewed by Tim Milner of Milner Media Partners.
 Downs will share local stories about the Silhouettes’ history, answer questions from the audience and provide some entertainment.
-Future speakers will be announced at the March 15 meeting.

 “For Kankakee County, this goal is accomplished through guest speakers, community collaborations, and targeted training for seniors and law enforcement professionals, all hosted alongside entertaining and engaging senior-focused programming,” read the news release.

-For additional information, or to sponsor an upcoming TRIAD meeting, contact Chief of Community Division, Chris Borchardt at 815-295-9910 or CBorchardt@K3County.net.
+For additional information, or to sponsor an upcoming TRIAD meeting, contact our Community Outreach Specialist, Gabriel Moore at (815)936-5820 or gmoore@k3county.net.